 How to schedule a Zoom appointment through someone else's booking link

-- Select your preferred meeting type from the available options.
-You'll see details like duration and maximum attendees for each option.
+- Select your preferred appointment type from the available options.
+You'll see details like duration and maximum attendees for each option

 - Fill in your details: